 - 1. Curriculum Talk: Learners should research and deliver a talk on any personal interest.
 They should support their talk using relevant visual/audio material. - 2.
 Reviewing a News Item: Learners should examine a news item from an online or paper-based source, commenting on the importance of the issue raised. - 3.
-Persuasive Speaking: Learners should attempt to persuade the assessor and the group to their way of thinking on a social, political, economic or environmental issue, which has more than one viewpoint. - Taking Part in an Interview and create a CV: Take part in an interview with the assessor, based on their curriculum talk and CV.
+Persuasive Speaking: Learners should attempt to persuade the assessor and the group to their way of thinking on a social, political, economic or environmental issue, which has more than one viewpoint. - 4.
+Taking Part in an Interview and create a CV: Take part in an interview with the assessor, based on their curriculum talk and CV.
 Presenting a Case: Research and deliver a talk about a contemporary issue. - 5.
 Explaining and presenting a published text: Introducing and present a chosen poem, extract from a published novel or short story - 6.
 Provide a critical review of film, television programme, pod cast or video game.
 In doing so evaluate the strengths and weaknesses and assess its personal impact. - 7.
 Analyse a Real-Life Speech: Choose a recent or historical speech from real life.
 Introduce the speech, give its context and significance, and comment on its style and delivery.
 Read a passage from the original speech.

 ESB is examined by an external assessor.
 The assessment takes place in school with their peers invited to watch their presentations.
 The exam is accredited, leading to the awarding of UCAS points.
 The number of UCAS points are incremental and dependant on the overall mark.
-Pass = 8; Merit = 10; Distinction = 12
+All students will also give a presentation for English Language GCSE, this is a national requirement.